Huskynarr/gardenpiratez/content/services/media-network.md

 ---
 title: 'Media Network'
 date: 2018-11-28T15:15:34+10:00
-icon: 'services/service-icon-4.png'
+icon: 'icons/service-icon-4.png'
 featured: true
 draft: false
 heroHeading: 'Media Network'
-heroSubHeading: 'Product placement and news via a network.'
+heroSubHeading: 'Product placement and news via our networks.'
-heroBackground: 'services/service2.jpg'
+heroBackground: 'images/service2.jpg'
 ---

 Millions of users use our media network.
 Not only the visitors benefit from the mediation of products and news pages.
 It is also a suitable opportunity to present new products.